butyi/sci2can/README.md

 #### Input

 SCI input is also connected to PTA0.
 It allows to be used as analogue input.
-In this case R6 was designed to be used as low side of a voltage divider.
+In this case Ri4,9 was designed to be used as low side of a voltage divider.
-If filter is needed, filter capacitor can be soldered on the top of R7 or D5.
+If filter is needed, filter capacitor can be soldered on the top of Ri4 or the zener.

 #### Output

-Hardware has a low side FET output (Q2).
-This can switch some external load, like lamp, buzzer, relay, or similar.
-It has also a LED (D4) to be visible if FET is switched on or off.
+Hardware has two low side FET outputs.
+These can switch some external load, like lamp, buzzer, relay, or similar.
 Gate is pulled down to close FET while port is not yet controlled.
-FET was intentionally connected to PTD2, because this pin is timer output port.
+FET was intentionally connected to PTD2,3, because these pins are timer output ports.
+These make outputs pulse and PWM capable.

-This makes output pulse and PWM capable.
+OUT ports can also be used as timer input if FET is not mounted but instead a suitable resistor is mounted between source and gate pins of FET.
+In this case this resistor together with gate pull down resistor are a voltage divider.

-OUT port can also be used as input if FET is not mounted but instead a suitable resistor is mounted between source and gate pins of FET.
-In this case this resistor together with R13 is a voltage divider.
-Filter capacitor (if needed) can be soldered on the top of R13.
+Filter capacitor (if needed) can be soldered on the top of pull down resistor.
-Since FET is connected to timer port, this way timer can be used for pulse length measurement, frequency measurement or similar.
+Since FETs are connected to timer ports, this way timer can be used for pulse length measurement, frequency measurement or similar.

 #### Supply measurement